 With limited exceptions for emergencies, the State Constitution prohibits the State from undertaking a long-term general obligation borrowing (i.e., borrowing for more than one year) unless it is authorized in a specific amount for a single work or purpose by the Legislature and approved by the voters.
 There is no constitutional limitation on the amount of long-term general obligation debt that may be so authorized and subsequently incurred by the State.
-However, the Debt Reform Act of 2000 ("Debt Reform Act") imposed statutory limitations on new State-supported debt issued on and after April 1, 2000.
+However, the Debt Reform Act of 2000 ("Debt Reform Act") imposed statutory limitations on new State-supported debt issued on and after April 1, 2000 (see "Limitations on State-Supported Debt - Debt Reform Act of 2000" on page B-14 herein).
 The State Constitution provides that general obligation bonds, which can be paid without an appropriation, must be paid in equal annual principal installments or installments that result in substantially level or declining debt service payments, mature within 40 years after issuance, and begin to amortize not more than one year after the issuance of such bonds.
 However, general obligation housing bonds must be paid within 50 years after issuance, with principal commencing no more than three years after issuance.
 The Debt Reform Act limits the maximum term of State-supported bonds, including general obligation bonds, to 30 years, and the State currently has no bonds outstanding with a remaining final maturity that is more than 30 years.

 General obligation debt is currently authorized for transportation, environment and housing purposes.
-Transportation-related bonds are issued for State and local highway and bridge improvements, aviation, mass transportation, rail, canal, port and waterway programs and projects.
-Environmental bonds are issued to fund environmentally sensitive land acquisitions, air and water quality improvements; municipal non-hazardous waste landfill closures and hazardous waste site cleanup projects.
+Transportation-related bonds are issued for State and local highway and bridge improvements, mass transportation, rail, aviation, canal, port and waterway programs and projects.
+Environmental bonds are issued to fund environmentally sensitive land acquisitions, air and water quality improvements, municipal non-hazardous waste landfill closures and hazardous waste site cleanup projects.

-Most general obligation debt-financed spending in the Capital Plan is authorized under eight previously approved bond acts (three for transportation and five for environmental and recreational programs).
+Most general obligation debt-financed spending in the Enacted Capital Plan is authorized under nine previously approved bond acts (five for transportation and four for environmental and recreational programs).
 The majority of projected general obligation bond-financed spending supports authorizations for the 2005 Rebuild and Renew New York Bond Act.
-DOB projects that spending authorizations from the remaining bond acts will be virtually depleted by 2013.
+DOB projects that spending authorizations from the remaining bond acts will be virtually depleted by FY 2013.